-This tutorial will give you a quick step-by-step guide on how to save and export your text messages and attachments (photos/videos) from your iPhone to your computer.
-After following these steps, you will have successfully saved your text messages and have peace of mind that a secondary copy of your SMS conversations are backed up safe and sound on your home or work computer!
+This tutorial will give you an easy step-by-step guide on how to save and export your text messages and attachments (photos/videos) from your iPhone to your computer.
+After following these steps, you will have successfully saved your text messages and have peace of mind that a secondary copy of your SMS conversations are backed up safe and sound on your home or work computer.

-Quick Steps - Saving text messages to your computer
+Quick Steps - Saving text messages to computer for Mac or Windows

-- Open the PDF containing the saved text messages on your computer and print or email the text messages to anyone worldwide.
+On your computer, open the PDF containing the saved text messages and print or email the text messages to anyone.

 Necessary items to successfully complete the tutorial: